Skip to main content

 UpdaterModule used to update the other modules

 ServerThe core of Tdarr.
 All modules connect with it.
 Does not do any encoding.
-As of v2.00.08 it contains Tdarr_WebUI.
+The 'tdarr' Docker images contain both a Server and a Node

 Regardless of whether you run Tdarr on Windows, Linux or macOS or Docker, the application will have the following folder structure: